surajgariya00/blup-docs/wiki/design-ui/insert-widgets/textbutton-widget.md

       <td>Change the color of the text button using color picker, hex code, or RGB sliders.</td>
     </tr><tr>
       <td><strong>Border Color</strong></td>
-      <td>	Choose a color to set the container's border color.
-Adjust the border color from inside, outside, or center of the container by selecting it from the drop down.</td>
+      <td>Choose a color to set the container's border color.
+Adjust the border color from inside, outside, or center of the container by selecting it from the drop-down.</td>
     </tr>
     <tr>
       <td><strong>Border Width</strong></td>